Filing And Appealing VA Claims Can Feel Overwhelming On Your Own!

 The Good News is, You don’t have to!

-Veteran Services Offices can help you with compensation/pensions, medical care, military records, educational benefits, family benefits, veteran home loans, death and burial benefits and more.
-Basically, they will fight for everything you EARNED through your service, for both you and your family.
-Typically they will help you obtain missing records and file claims and appeals for you, and follow up.
+Veterans Services Offices (VSOs) can help you with compensation/pensions, medical care, educational benefits, family benefits, Veteran home loans, death and burial benefits and much, much more.
+Basically, they will fight for everything you and your family EARNED through your service.
+They will even help you obtain missing records, file claims and appeals, and follow up, at no cost to you!
+That’s right, FREE.

-And, since these are County operated centers, they can also guide you to other Federal, State, County and community resources that can help you.
+VSOs are NOT part of the VA.
+They are paid to fight for your rights against the VA.
+Since these are county operated centers, (or local service organizations) they can also guide you to other federal, state, county and community resources that can help you.

-Often these include tax reductions, extra educational benefits for yourself and sometimes even your children.
-Some counties may also have dedicated funds to assist you with temporary shelter/utilities, food/health supplies, medical/dental, job placement, counseling, and transportation.
+Often these other resource suggestions include tax reductions, extra educational benefits for yourself and sometimes even your children.
+Some counties and states may also have dedicated funds to assist you with temporary shelter/utilities, food/health supplies, medical/dental, job placement, counseling, and transportation.
 Many have ID cards so that you can get discounts from local stores and services, as well as national chain stores and restaurants, even if you are not registered with the VA or have a “0” rating.
-Please see our Freebies and Discounts page at https://www.knowavet.org/freebies-and-discounts/
+Please also see our Freebies and Discounts page at https://www.knowavet.org/freebies-and-discounts/

 In Santa Clara County 95% of all claims are processed online, with a 94% first time approval within an average of just six weeks.
 Compare that to the huge first time rejection rate and a wait of over a year and a half for people filing via paper, on their own.